aridjayarecipes/cutesrecipes.web.app/content/post/2194-step-by-step-guide-to-make-any-night-of-the-week-pumpkin-chili.md

 recipeinstructions:
 - "Saute meat, onions and garlic in a pot until browned"
 - "Add all other ingredients and bring to a boil."
-- "For the beer, IPA is good if you're going spicy and light beer is good for mild.
+- "For the beer, IPA is good if you&#39;re going spicy and light beer is good for mild.
 For the chilis, I like arbol and chipotle, but do whatever you like."
 - "Cover and simmer for at least a half hour, but the longer the better."
 - "Plate, add cheese and sour cream to taste, and serve!"
 categories: